-Your insurance company may raise your premiums after a ticket, regardless of whether the driving infraction penalizes you with demerit points.
+Your insurance company may raise your premium after a ticket, regardless of whether the driving infraction penalizes you with demerit points.

-Parking tickets do not raise your insurance rates or go on your driver's abstract.
+Parking tickets do not raise your insurance rate or go on your driver’s abstract.
 However, unpaid parking tickets may prevent you from renewing your licence plate.

-While getting a traffic ticket will likely cause your premiums to increase, the exact amount is difficult to predict.
+While getting a traffic ticket will likely cause your premium to increase, the exact amount is difficult to predict.
 Car insurance rates can vary significantly from company to company.
-The easiest way to find which insurance companies offer the best price is to compare insurance rates for free at InsuranceHotline.com.
+The easiest way to find which insurance companies offer the best price is to compare insurance rates online for free.

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!